dijkstracula/ivy-ts/doc/operations.md

 ### IPC messages:

-This operation requires communication with all other nodes:  The originating process broadcasts a `server_store_req`, which, when received, will perform a local write and reply with a `server_store_resp`.
+This operation requires communication with all other nodes:  The originating process broadcasts a `store_req`, which, when received, will perform a local write and reply with a `store_resp`.

 ### Commit point:

-When all `server_store_resp` messages have been received from our current view.
+When all `store_resp` messages have been received from our current view.

 ## Tuple extraction